Buzut/resizeimg/README.md

-## ES6 comatibility without a build pipeline
+## ES6 compatibility without a build pipeline

 The module is written is ES2015.
 If you want it compatible with (moderately) older browsers and don't have a build process, you'll have to [transpile it to ES5](https://es6console.com/).
 While you're at it, don't forget to uglify it for better delivery.